CCI-MOC/hil/docs/rest_api.md

 Power cycle the node named `<node>`, and set it's next boot device to PXE.
 If the node is powered off, this turns it on.

+Accepts one optional boolean argument that determines whether to soft (default) or hard reboot the system.

+Request body:
+    {
+    	"force": <boolean> (Optional, defaults to False)
+    }

 #### node_set_bootdev

 `PUT /node/<node>/boot_device`